Marinos33/Marinos33/README.md

 ### Hello World

-I am a passionate developer who enjoys creating projects that solve everyday problems and making my work accessible to everyone.
+I am a passionate developer who enjoys creating projects that solve everyday problems and make them accessible to everyone.
 Long live the open-source!

 I like to develop all kinds of software, including desktop apps, mobile apps, websites and so on.
 I always try to approach my projects in a unique way, utilizing different technologies and architectures to constantly learn and grow.